AndersCan/weather-api/README.md

 To sort on wind speed:

     nodejs app.js London Paris --sortBy wind.speed
+# Design
+## Master
+In its most basic form, the `app.ts`(master) file creates a worker for each requested city and outputs the final result returned from the workers.
+The master communicates with the workers through inter-process communication (IPC).
+All the results received by the master is stored in a list.
+Once all the requests have been received it will sort the output and print the result.
+(To not spam the console, it will only print the city name followed by the `main` object)

+## Worker
+The worker is created and waits for a request to be received.
+Once it receives a request it will make a HTTP request for the given city and send the result back to the master node.
+After having sent the response to the master the worker process will terminate.

+## Quick description of additional files
+### Config.ts
+Used to configure the application.
+Sets what .js file should be used as the Worker for the Master and also contains a method for retrieving the API key.

+### Validator.ts
+Used for parsing the arguments given when running the application.
+It can validate the input and output an `Arguments` object that contains the requested cities and the sortBy parameter.

+### Messages.ts
+The message file contains the message types that are sent to and from the Worker and Master node.
+The master node send `WeatherRequest` while the worker returns a `WeatherResponse`.
+Messages sent through the IPC seem to lose their type, so the Enum class MessageType was created to seperate between there two types of messages.
+This file also contains the interface for the responses

+### CurrentWeatherDataResponse.ts
+Contains the Interfaces needed to model the response received from Openweathermap.

 ### Sample response
 Use this response to determine what you want to sort by.